 RR: Yes, clearly.
 Government bureaucracies are not non-ideological.
 The permanent bureaucracy in Washington promotes a larger welfare state and what I would call the “grievance culture.”
 Accurately reporting the current size of the welfare state is not advantageous to those goals.
 Therefore, the bureaucracy consistently underreports resources through both the Official Poverty Measure and Supplemental Poverty Measure.
 The Official Poverty Measure uses a flawed methodology from 1945 which excludes nearly the whole welfare state.
 When the SPM was introduced, it was very well known to everyone in Washington that it still undercounted benefits and earnings, but nothing was done to fix it.

-SK: Some of this discrepancy seems to come down to how we define poverty.
-In your estimation, are there actually fewer poor people in the United States?
+SK: In your estimation, then, are there actually fewer poor people in the United States?

 RR: When most people hear the word “poverty,” they are thinking of physical deprivation.
 But most of those identified as poor by the government and the media are not in physical deprivation.
 The typical family that is defined as poor lives in a perfectly good, uncrowded house or apartment, and has one or two cars.
 They have air conditioning, cable TV, wide-screen televisions, Internet access, computers, and smartphones.
 If you ask them, “Were you hungry?” roughly nine out of ten of poor adults will say, “No, I wasn’t hungry at all during the previous year.”
 Some 97 percent of the poor children were not hungry at any point during the year.
 If you ask them, “Did you have access to medical care when you needed it?”
 Most will say yes.
 These families are not strolling down “easy street” by any stretch of the imagination, but they’re also, for the most part, far from physical deprivation.

-SK: Isn’t “physical deprivation” too low a standard for poverty in a country like America, which is the wealthiest nation in the world at the wealthiest point in its history?
+SK: What would you say to someone who argues that “physical deprivation” is too low a standard for poverty in a country like America, which is the wealthiest nation in the world at the wealthiest point in its history?